-- (b) A "public adjuster" does not include following: - (1) Attorneys-at-law admitted to practice in this state when acting in their professional capacity as an attorney. - (2) A person who negotiates or settles claims arising under a life or health insurance policy or an annuity contract. - (3) A person employed only for the purpose of obtaining facts surrounding a loss or furnishing technical assistance to a licensed public adjuster, including photographers, estimators, private investigators, engineers and handwriting experts. - (4) A licensed health care provider, or employee of a licensed health care provider, who prepares or files a health claim form on behalf of a patient. - (5) A person who settles subrogation claims between insurers. - (c) Nothing in this act shall be construed as permitting a public adjuster to give legal advice or to otherwise engage in activity constituting the practice of law, or to act on behalf of or aid any person in negotiating or settling a claim relating to bodily injury, death, or noneconomic damages.
+- 1 (2) A person who negotiates or settles claims 2 arising under a life or health insurance policy or an annuity 3 contract. - (3) A person employed only for the purpose of obtaining facts surrounding a loss or furnishing technical assistance to a licensed public adjuster, including photographers, estimators, private investigators, engineers, and handwriting experts. - (4) A licensed health care provider, or employee of a licensed health care provider, who prepares or files a health claim form on behalf of a patient. - (5) A person who settles subrogation claims between insurers. - Section 4.

-Section 4.
 License required.